-The Inferred Mineral Resource (Figure 11) is defined laterally to the M&I resources, to a depth of 400 m.
-The limits of the Inferred resource are areas of outcropping rocks and the limit of the M&I Resource over the salar.
+The Inferred Mineral Resource (Figure 14 and Figure 15) is defined laterally to the M&I resources from 2.5 to 5 km from drill holes to a maximum drilling depth of 407 m bgs.
+The limits of the Inferred Resource are areas of outcropping rocks west of the salar, the limit of the M&I Resource over the salar and property boundaries.
+The Inferred Resource now extends under the south and eastern margins of the shield volcano, however the distance between drill holes is limited to 4 km in this area.

-Taking account of the distribution of brine grade and porosity to date (as determined by BMR geophysics) there is a sufficient level of confidence to classify the resources extending to the edge of the basin as Inferred Resources.
-It is likely that additional drilling could convert these to a higher confidence resource classification.
+Taking account of the distribution of brine grade and drainable porosity to date (as determined by BMR geophysics) there is a sufficient level of confidence to classify the resources extending to the edge of the basin as Inferred Resources.
+It is likely that additional drilling could convert these to a higher confidence resource classification, with the TEM survey providing confidence around brine continuity.

-Figure 11: Block diagram showing the Measured and Indicated resources, in two separate areas, with the surrounding area of Inferred resources
+Figure 16: Block diagram showing the Measured and Indicated resources, with the surrounding area of Inferred Resources.